There are many laws or rules that we are required to follow in life. Their purpose is usually to protect us and to protect our rights.

 Local Law No 1 in Campaspe regulates the proceedings at Campaspe Council meetings.
 It also regulates control and use of the Council Seal.

-Local Law No 6 relates to library services in the Shire of Campaspe.
+Local Law No 6 relates to council's library services.

 This law aims to: